gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 {{% notice tip "Tip" %}}
 If you can design a system where the calls never have to hit your backend service it improves the design.
 Eg: CDN, Edge Server, Cache etc.
+Look at client side caching as well if it means avoiding that backend call.
 {{% /notice %}}

 ### Design a URL shortener service

+* If you try to generate the short url at runtime, the system will not scale.
+* If the pre-created short url are kept in a single database there is contention at the db when all the threads ask it for the record.

+### Design a like button service

+* A single counter that needs to be updated by many threads always creates contention.
+* Addition to counter needs to be atomic making it difficult to scale.

 ### Design a Build Management service